Accommodation: Hotel, Camping or Tea house (lodge)

 Includes: Accommodation in Lodge, guide, porters and all meals

 YOUR TREK CAN BE ORGANIZED IN ALL THE 3 WAYS AS MENTIONED ABOVE.

 Trekking in the Langtang region does not need tremendous logistics in terms of accommodation as you will find plenty of clean and friendly lodges along the trail.
 We stay in single rooms where possible, but often you will have to share.
 Rooms are basic, normally just a bed with a pillow and blankets.
 A few have electric lights and all have a spacious dining room-lounge.
 We will accommodate you and your group in local lodge available each day.
 We send a porter ahead of us to book the required rooms for the group (rooms cannot be booked in advance).
 Please remember that some of them are very basic and a sense of adventure is necessary.
 It is cheaper to stay in lodge rather than organizing a camping trek.

 Camping trek means sleeping in tents.
 On a camping trek, the tents provided are ‘Two men dome’ or ‘A’ shaped.
 Foam mattress with insulation underneath is provided for sleeping.
 Clients need to have their own sleeping bag.
 Bags or cloth packs are used as pillows.
 If you wish, you can bring your own ‘Air pillow’.

 Meals are prepared by our cook.
 We provide three tasty and nutritious meals daily along with drinks.
-During your stay in lodges you can take the meals prepared at the lodges.

-On camping trek, our staff will boil and cook meals treated by potassium permanganate or iodine.
-On GAP trek, you will be able to buy safe hot drinks in the tea house.
-We recommend you to bring water purification pills.
-On the trail, water from the streams is safe, if away from settlements.
+On camping trek, our staff will boil water and cook meals treated by potassium permanganate or iodine.
+On GAP trek and Lodge trek, you will be able to buy bottled water in tea houses.

 We provide different options concerning leadership in order to match your requirements: